 The individual who files the suit is the "class representative" and the other members of the group are the "class members."
 The total number of class members can range from a small group to thousands, or even tens of thousands.
 Class members typically play no role in the lawsuit aside from possibly voting to approve a settlement.
 Class representatives may play major roles and commit substantial time to the lawsuit.
 This time commitment can include appearing at depositions, responding to written discovery, and making decisions relating to case strategy.
 For this reason, courts will typically award "incentive payments" to class representatives as a reward for work they perform on behalf of the class.

-Types of class actions relate to spam text or robocall (TCPA), securities, labor/employment, product liability, consumer fraud or false advertising, antitrust, environmental, unfair debt collection, civil rights, and violations of the Fair and Accurate Credit Transactions Act (FACTA).
+Types of class actions that we handle involve issues relating to spam text messages or robocalls, securities law violations, labor and employment, product liability, consumer fraud or false advertising, antitrust, environmental, unfair debt collection, civil rights, credit card receipt disclosures, data privacy violations, and the unauthorized practice of law.

 Why file a class action?
 Why not just file a regular individual lawsuit?